By Kate lead writer, and Lindsey, contributing writer

-Last week I talked about a holistic view of illness.
-It has taken me quite awhile to get over my fear of illness and develop that view, but it has also helped to improve my family’s health over time.
+My view of illness has changed over time.
+It has taken me quite a while to get over my fear of illness and develop a new perspective, one that allows me to trust myself and the body.
+This has helped to improve my family’s health over time.
 Today I want to share a little bit more about what we, personally, choose to do if we run across some type of minor illness.

 The “Off” Day

 Everyone has those days where they don’t feel “quite right” but they aren’t quite sick, either.
 You know…a bit of a sniffle, a slight sore throat, fatigue, lack of appetite, but it never turns into anything and the next day you’re fine.
 And you think “Oh, that was weird, must have been something I ate.”
 It’s probably your body detoxing something it’s come into contact with, so that you don’t really get sick!
 This is what I am talking about.